Connect an account

 What gets synced

 Slant begins syncing immediately after you connect.
-The initial sync may take a few minutes depending on the size of your inbox.- Emails — Slant pulls in up to 7 years of email history.
+The initial sync usually takes up to 24 hours depending on the size of your mailbox — you can keep working while it runs.- Emails — Slant pulls in up to 7 years of email history.
 Emails from blacklisted addresses and internal-only emails (messages where every participant is within your organization) are excluded.

 - Calendar events — Slant syncs events from 18 months ago through 1 year into the future, from your primary calendar only.
 All event types are included — private events are synced but can be hidden from creating meetings.